- Rapid Reference

 instillation of tranexamic acid through the bronchoscope

-- Traditional approach was to instill cold saline, epinephrine, or activated factor VIIa.
-None of these are particularly attractive (activated factor VIIa may work, but it is profoundly expensive).
+- The traditional approach to manage endobronchial bleeding was to instill cold saline, epinephrine, or activated factor VIIa.
+None of these are particularly attractive options:

 (6a) Non-intubated bronchoscopy (“awake bronch”)